 ‘Course iss fuckin good!' a croaky male shadow hissed from behind the waif.

-Roy headed for the public toilets again.
+Roy headed for the public toilets.
 He had to sort himself out.
-Fuck this!
+Fuck this bollox.
 He had to do something.
-He thought of his mum, his two younger brothers.
-He opened the bag.
+He thought of his mum and his two younger brothers and opened the bag.
 It looked good.
-He cooked it and sucked it up.
+He cooked it, sucked it up, and spiked it.
 He pushed the plunger down.

-‘Ahhhh.'
-It had been a long time since he'd scored on Gedwin Street.
-He was so grateful, he thought about thanking the dealer but he decided to go to the Chequers.
-Marie might let him stay at her place.
-He didn't really want to infect her life with his, but he didn’t have much choice.
+A long time since he'd scored in Gedwin Street.
+He was so grateful, he thought about going back and thanking the dealer, but decided to go to the Chequers instead.
+If he asked Marie, she just might let him stay at her place.
+He didn't really want to.
+He didn't really want to infect her life with his.

 It was a quarter to midnight when he got there.
-Marie was busy.
-Roy went to the pinball machine.
-He watched two speed freaks whacking a silver ball around.
+Marie was busy, so Roy went to the pinball machine and watched two speed freaks whacking a silver ball around.
 One of them looked at him.

 ‘Fuck you.'
 Curly walked away.